 Writer, teacher, and founder of the international mindfulness community, The Open Heart Project.
 Working to create a good human world, one breath at a time.

-Susan Piver is the New York Times bestselling author of nine books, including The Hard Questions, the award-winning How Not to Be Afraid of Your Own Life, and The Wisdom of a Broken Heart.
-Her latest book is Start Here Now: An Open-Hearted Guide to the Path and Practice of Meditation .
-Her next work, The Four Noble Truths of Love, will be published in early 2018.
+Susan Piver is the New York Times bestselling author of nine books, including The Hard Questions, the award-winning How Not to Be Afraid of Your Own Life, The Wisdom of a Broken Heart, and Start Here Now: An Open-Hearted Guide to the Path and Practice of Meditation.
+Her next work, The Four Noble Truths of Love: Buddhist Wisdom for Modern Relationships, will be published in June 2018.

 Susan Piver is a deeply intuitive and innovative thinker.
 She has both tenderness and acuity regarding what concerns us.
 I could not recommend her more highly.